Gift Letters For Your Mortgage: A Guide

 - Your fiancé or fiancée

-Like a conventional loan, FHA loans allow almost all of your family members (including future in-laws) to provide you with a gift for your down payment.
+Like a conventional loan, FHA loans allow almost all of your family members to provide you with a gift for your down payment.
 The only difference is that normal FHA guidelines say you can’t use gift funds from cousins, nieces or nephews.

 However, FHA guidelines do allow gifts from close friends who show a clear interest in your life.
 This can extend to family members you’re close with (such as cousins, nieces and nephews), close friends and even ex-spouses.

-FHA guidelines also state that you may receive a gift fund from:
+FHA guidelines also state that you may receive gift funds from:

 - Your employer